arktic-dev/arktic/default_faq.md

 NOT: Dr Fosters Dr

 - Type exactly what you hear even if it is ungrammatical or skips or repeats words.
-e.g. "ok right so [mispronunciation] the code hang on it [hesitation] it’s two one zero five"
+e.g. "ok right so [mispronunciation] the code hang on it [hesitation] it's two one zero five"
-NOT: "OK, right, sooo the code – hang on – it’s 2105."
+NOT: "OK, right, sooo the code - hang on - it's 2105."

 - Mispronounced words - spell these correctly but use the tag [mispronunciation] after the word.
-Don’t invent spellings to try to represent the way mispronounced words sound.
+Don't invent spellings to try to represent the way mispronounced words sound.
 e.g. "i'd like reservations [mispronunciation] oops sorry reservations"
 NOT: "I'd like reversations, oops sorry, reservations"
---- Long-drawn-out speech (because of speaker uncertainty) e.g. "yeeees, … well" is transcribed as "yes [mispronunciation] well".
+--- Long-drawn-out speech (because of speaker uncertainty) e.g. "yeeeess well" is transcribed as "yes [mispronunciation] well".

 - Please try to guess word fragments.
 For example, if someone says